redpony/cmu-mt-11731/hw4.md

 The baseline you must implement (or beat) is a linear model that assigns a score to each translation in a phrase table for a source language phrase *in the context of a full sentence*.
 That is, the baseline model assigns a score to a translation option in a source language context as $\textit{score}(x,c,y) = \mathbf{f}(x,c,y) \cdot \mathbf{w}$.
 For the baseline model, you are required to do two things: (i) engineer the feature functions $\mathbf{f}(x,c,y)$ (we discuss the required features below) and (ii) learn the weight vector $\mathbf{w}$ from a corpus of a training examples which pair the sources phrases ($x$) and contexts ($c$) with a correct translation ($y^\*$).

 If the training data we provided had "reference scores", we could use linear regression to solve this problem.
-However, all we know is what translation was used in various different contexts (and of course, what other translations the model could have used - the phrase table).
-Therefore, to estimate the parameters of the scoring function, we will optimize the following pairwise ranking loss:
+However, all we know is what translation was used in various different contexts (and of course, what other translations the model could have used—the phrase table).
+Therefore, to estimate the parameters of the scoring function, we will optimize the following **pairwise ranking loss**:

 $$\begin{align\*}
 \mathscr{L}(x, c, y^\*) &= \sum_{y^- \in \mathscr{Y}(x) \setminus y^\*} \max(0, \gamma - \textit{score}(x, c, y^\*) + \textit{score}(x, c, y^-)) \\\\